Stackclash/5e-vault/5. Mechanics/Items/Chariot.md

 - **Cost**: 250 gp
 - **Weight**: 100.0 lbs.

 *Source: Player's Handbook p.
 157, Mythic Odysseys of Theros p.
-196*
+196. Available in the SRD and the Basic Rules.*